KRKO: Sports and new towers

+KRKO modified their proposal to reduce the height of the tallest tower to 349 ft and most of the towers to 20 ft in April 2002 as part of an agreement with Harvey Airfield to drop their appeal.
+The Snohomish County hearing examiner ruled in favor of the citizens' group later that year.
+The county government issued an environmental impact statement for the radio towers in early 2005 that approved the modified design, but the citizens' group once again filed an appeal.
+A new permit was granted by a 4–1 vote of the Snohomish County Council in May 2006 for a scaled-down, four-tower version of the proposal.
+Following another appeal from the citizens' group, the approval of the permits was upheld by a King County Superior Court judge in January 2007.

-On September 4, 2009, two of the station's four radio towers were toppled by vandals.
-A sign left at the scene said the eco-terrorist group Earth Liberation Front was responsible.
+Construction of the four new radio towers began on August 21, 2007, with plans to apply for additional towers to accommodate a second station.
+A federal permit was issued by the FCC on May 30, 2008.
+The new towers were activated in February 2009, boosting the broadcasting power of KRKO to 34,000 watts during the day and 50,000 watts at night with an expected range from Tacoma to Mount Vernon.
+Two of the radio towers were toppled by vandals on September 4.
+A sign left at the scene claimed that the eco-terrorist group Earth Liberation Front was responsible for the toppling.
 The station transferred its radio transmission to a backup site and remained on the air at reduced power.
 KRKO operated from the damaged site at full daytime power and reduced nighttime power until both destroyed towers were replaced on August 16, 2010.

+Classic Hits

 On October 4 and 5, 2014, KRKO was the only radio station in North America broadcasting a 100% digital signal during tests made for NAB Labs, a division of the National Association of Broadcasters.
 KRKO suspended analog transmissions for eight hours on Saturday and four hours on Sunday for daytime and nighttime tests.
 KRKO was the fourth commercial AM station in North America to test all-digital daytime transmissions.

-On July 9, 2018, KRKO changed format to a blend of oldies and classic hits with much of the live play-by-play sporting events previously heard during the all-sports format.
+On July 9, 2018, KRKO changed format to a blend of oldies and classic hits.
+Along with the music, much of the live play-by-play sporting events previously heard during the all-sports format were retained.
+Over time, the station's focus moved to 1970s and 80s hits.